nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 P-GPS is intended for specific use cases.
 It is not targeted for general use cases that already work with A-GPS.
-P-GPS is designed for devices that are frequently disconnected from the cloud but need periodic GPS fixes as quickly as possible to save power.
+P-GPS is designed for devices that are frequently disconnected from the cloud but need periodic GNSS fixes as quickly as possible to save power.

-To get a position fix, a GPS receiver needs information such as the satellite orbital data, exact date and time of the day, and accurate hardware clock frequency data.
+To get a position fix, a GNSS receiver needs information such as the satellite orbital data, exact date and time of the day, and accurate hardware clock frequency data.
 GPS satellites broadcast this information in a pattern, which repeats every 12.5 minutes.
 Predicted GPS data contains information about the estimated orbits (`Ephemerides <Ephemeris_>`_) of the 32 GPS satellites for up to a two-week period, with each set of ephemerides predictions being valid for a specific four-hour period within the set of all provided predictions.
-These ephemeris predictions are downloaded from the cloud, stored by the device in flash memory, and later injected into the GPS unit when needed.
+These ephemeris predictions are downloaded from the cloud, stored by the device in flash memory, and later injected into the GNSS module when needed.

 .. note::

    If two-week prediction sets are used, TTFF towards the end of the second week will increase due to accumulated errors in the predictions and decrease in number of satellite ephemerides in the later prediction periods.

-If nRF Cloud services such as A-GPS or P-GPS are used either individually or in combination, the broadcasted information and predictions of satellite data can be downloaded at a faster rate from nRF Cloud than from the GPS satellites.
+If nRF Cloud services such as A-GPS or P-GPS are used either individually or in combination, the broadcasted information and predictions of satellite data can be downloaded at a faster rate from nRF Cloud than from the satellites.

-The use of P-GPS reduces Time to First Fix (TTFF) (time for a GPS device to estimate its position) when compared to using no assistance at all.
+The use of P-GPS reduces Time to First Fix (TTFF) (time for a GNSS module to estimate its position) when compared to using no assistance at all.
 Further, it only requires a cloud connection approximately once a week, depending on configuration.
 On the other hand, when only A-GPS is used, a cloud connection is needed each time.
 If you use P-GPS along with A-GPS, TTFF is faster compared to an implementation with P-GPS only.